DigitalState/Authentication/documentation/login.md

 ```

 ## Obtaining a JWT token

-The Authentication microservice is charge of issuing JWT tokens to users wishing to login.

-It is possible to obtain a JWT Token by one of two methods: providing a username and password combination to the auth endpoint or login in through a supported oAuth third-party authenticator.

-### Username/password authentication

-Then Authentication microservice allows you to authenticate yourself using the proper credentials, if you are already a registered user.
-For documentation on how to register, consult the [registration](registration.md) page.

 An authentication endpoint is available for each type of users: individual, organization, staff and anonymous.